 The first danger is the simple fact that not all infectious diseases are caused by bacteria.
 Illnesses that are caused by viruses are not affected by antibacterial products at all, and frequent use of these products can create a false sense of security that can backfire in the case of a viral outbreak.

-The second, and perhaps most widely known, danger of antibacterial products is their contribution to creating bacterial resistance.
-Widespread use of antibacterial chemicals allows bacteria to develop resistances more quickly, making it harder to treat infections and illnesses.
+The second, and perhaps most widely known, the danger of antibacterial products is their contribution to creating bacterial resistance.
+Widespread use of antibacterial chemicals allows bacteria to develop resistance more quickly, making it harder to treat infections and illnesses.

-Myth #2 – Hand sanitizer cleans your hands : Across the country due to awareness campaign hand sanitizer usage have increased by healthcare professionals and everyday consumers alike.
-While alcohol-based hand sanitizers do reduce microbe levels quickly and effectively, they are not the convenient solution to infection control and disease prevention that many people think.
+Myth #2 – Hand sanitizer cleans your hands: Across the country due to awareness campaign hand sanitizer usage have increased by healthcare professionals and everyday consumers alike.
+While alcohol-based hand sanitizers do reduce microbe levels quickly and effectively, they are not a convenient solution to infection control and disease prevention that many people think.

 Hand sanitizers do just that – sanitize – and can’t remove dirt, grime, oil, or grease that can harbor infectious microbes.
 So washing your hands with soap and water is still the best way to eliminate germs on your hands.

-Myth #3 – A daily dose of a vitamin C supplement will prevent the onset of the common cold : Researchers have concluded that prophylactic vitamin C does not reduce the incidence of colds in the general population, but may be useful in reducing incidence of colds for people exposed to brief periods of severe physical exercise.
+Myth #3 – A daily dose of a vitamin C supplement will prevent the onset of the common cold: Researchers have concluded that prophylactic vitamin C does not reduce the incidence of colds in the general population, but maybe useful in reducing the incidence of colds for people exposed to brief periods of severe physical exercise.

-Myth #11 – Only old people get heart disease : While it’s true most cardiovascular diseases are diagnosed in people above age 45, let me assure you – the heart damage started well before age 45.
-Fact is heart disease can impact anyone at any age.
+Myth #11 – Only old people get heart disease: While it’s true most cardiovascular diseases are diagnosed in people above age 45, let me assure you – the heart damage started well before age 45.
+The fact is heart disease can impact anyone at any age.